Alabama Bankruptcy Lawyer

 How Much Does Filing for Bankruptcy Cost?

-The filing fee for Chapter 7 bankruptcy is $335 while the credit counseling and debt management courses usually costs around $50 altogether.
-There is also a $25 fee for our law firm to pull your credit report and incorporate it into the bankruptcy filing.
+The filing fee for Chapter 7 bankruptcy is $335 while the credit counseling and debt management courses are usually less than $50.
+There is also a small fee for our law firm to pull your credit report and incorporate it into the bankruptcy filing.
 Our bankruptcy lawyers currently charge attorney fees of $850 for most simple Chapter 7 cases.
 A simple Chapter 7 bankruptcy would include cases where there are no complex business interests or other such complex issues.
-Therefore, the total for filing a Chapter 7 with us will usually run about $1260.
+Therefore, the total for filing a Chapter 7 with us will usually run about $1280.